rubixchain/learn/content/testnet.md

 ### 1. Install Go

-Any computer or personal laptop with 8GB of RAM and a decent internet connection can seamlessly run Rubix for token transfers / become validator / mining.
+Any computer or personal laptop with 8GB of RAM and a stable internet connection can seamlessly run Rubix for token transfers / become validator.

 - Download the latest Go binary package for your operating system from [Go's official site](https://golang.org/).
 - Follow the installation instructions for your OS.